alaeessaki/AljisrWebApp/README.md

 Public folder is the prod
 The server is only routes the Public, so after deployment copy the dist to Public folder.
-For the dashboard, its the same thing move te dist to Public/admin and the server will do the rest
+For the dashboard, its the same thing move te dist to Public/admin and the server will do the rest If the master branch doesnt work switch to testing-branch for backup

 ## Routing